sebastienfi/structurizr-gen-images/README.md

         steps:
         - uses: sebastienfi/structurizr-gen-images@v1
           with:
+            repo-token: ${{ secrets.GITHUB_TOKEN }} # This token will be used by the action to perform git pull, git push, pr read, pr comment, pr comment edit, pr comment reaction.
             workspace-path: 'docs/workspace.dsl' # This setting will have the action generate images from this DSL.
 Set the location of your DSL.
+            output-path: 'docs/diagrams/' # The output folder for generated images.
 ```

 3. Commit the workflow to `main` and create a PR which include a change in your DSL file.